 Pantry staple recipes really come in handy during weeks where the budget is tight, or in cases of emergency where you can’t get to a grocery store (or there isn’t much at the store).

 Also, it’s is the best way to make sure you are going through all of your groceries rather than just acquiring more than you need and letting stuff expire.

-It also gives you the chance to be creative with your meal planning!
+Using pantry staples also gives you the chance to be creative with your meal planning!

-Pantry refers to a food storage area in the home that is at room temperature such as a kitchen pantry, a closet, or a cupboard.
+“Pantry” refers to a food storage area in the home that is at room-temperature such as a kitchen pantry, a closet, or a cupboard.
 Any items that do not need to be refrigerated or frozen can be stored in the pantry.
-This includes, but isn’t limited to items like

 - Dried herbs and spices

-- Dried, dehydrated and freeze dried food
+- Dried, dehydrated, and freeze-dried food

 - Oils, shortening, vinegar

-- Unopened condiments, sauces and jams
+- Unopened condiments, sauces, and jams

-- Nuts, nut butters and peanut butter
+- Nuts, nut butters, and peanut butter

-- Unopened bottles of water, juice and even some milks
+- Unopened bottles of water, juice, and even some milks

 - Cereal, oats, crackers, cookies, pasta